newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/priority-status-cannabis.md

 Diversely-owned businesses are given the highest priority followed by social-equity businesses.
 Having multiple priorities is not an advantage.
 Identify which of the following priorities you qualify for:

-- `Diversely Owned Businesses|diverselyowned-cannabis`
+- `Diversely Owned Businesses|diversely-owned-business-cannabis`
-- `Social Equity Businesses|socialequity-cannabis`
+- `Social Equity Businesses|social-equity-business-cannabis`
-- `Impact Zone Businesses|impactzone-cannabis`
+- `Impact Zone Businesses|impact-zone-business-cannabis`

 ---